FedLine Advantage® Setup

 Our specially trained FedLine Implementation Team will guide you through the steps of the setup process.
 To receive FedLine Advantage technical and service setup support, call the Support Center.
 If you have additional questions regarding this service, please contact your relationship manager.

 Step 1 - Review Rules and Regulations

 Prior to establishing FedLine Advantage access, your organization must be authorized to use Federal Reserve Bank Services.
 Use of all Federal Reserve Bank Services is governed by the applicable Operating Circulars.
 The terms under which an organization may electronically access these services are provided in Operating Circular 5, Electronic Access.
 It is each organization's responsibility to review its internal controls and procedures to ensure that appropriate safeguards are in place when using FedLine® Solutions.

-Step 2 - Submit Board Resolution and Official Authorization List
+Step 2 - Submit Certificate of Resolution and Official Authorization List

-To begin the FedLine Advantage Solution setup process, your organization must have a Board Resolution and Official Authorization List on file with the Federal Reserve Banks.
+To begin the FedLine Advantage Solution setup process, your organization must have a Certificate of Resolution and Official Authorization List on file with the Federal Reserve Banks.

 Step 3 - Designate End User Authorization Contacts (EUACs)